All-heavy pentaquarks: RESULTS AND DISCUSSIONS

+Our predicted mass spectrum are listed in Table~\ref{[123]45 Mixing} and also shown in Fig.~\ref{aab}.
+It should be pointed out that the $J^P=5/2^-$ configuration $C_1S_1$, two $J^P=3/2^-$ configurations $C_1S_2$ and $C_1S_3$, and one $J^P=1/2^-$ configuration $C_1S_6$ have a simple color structure $C_1$.
+In these four special cases, the $Q_1Q_2Q_3$ composed by identical quarks and $Q_4\bar{Q}_5$ are two colorless subsystems.
+Between $Q_1Q_2Q_3$ and $Q_4\bar{Q}_5$ there are neither short-range interactions arising from one-gluon exchanges nor long-range interactions arising from one-light-meson exchanges.
+These states cannot form compact states due to the absence of the OGE potentials.
+Thus, they are absent in our predictions.
+Although there are no one-light-meson exchanged interactions, they may form loose molecular states due to some other dynamical mechanisms, such as fully-heavy vector meson exchanges~\cite{Liu:2023gla,Liu:2024pio}, chromopolarizability~\cite{Brambilla:2015rqa,Dong:2022rwr,Dong:2021lkh}, and so on.
+This may be an interesting topic for future study.

+The other three configurations $1S_{\frac{3}{2}^-}(\{123\}4\bar{5})_3$, $1S_{\frac{1}{2}^-}(\{123\}4\bar{5})_2$, and $1S_{\frac{1}{2}^-}(\{123\}4\bar{5})_3$ may form compact structures due to OGE interactions.
+The masses for the $cccb\bar{c}$, $cccb\bar{b}$, $bbbc\bar{c}$, and $bbbc\bar{b}$ systems are predicted to be $\sim11.4$, $\sim14.6$, $17.8$, and $\sim21.0$ GeV, respectively.
+All of the $1S$ states are far above the low-lying dissociation baryon-meson thresholds.
+It should be mentioned that there is a slight mixing between the two $J^P=1/2^-$ configurations (see Table~\ref{[123]45 Mixing}).
+About the $cccb\bar{c}$, $cccb\bar{b}$, $bbbc\bar{c}$, and $bbbc\bar{b}$ systems, some other studies have been carried out within the MIT bag model~\cite{Zhang:2023hmg}, chromo-magnetic interaction model~\cite{An:2020jix}, effective mass and screened charge model~\cite{Rashmi:2024ako}, and various potential models~\cite{Yan:2023kqf,An:2022fvs,Gordillo:2024blx}.
+There exist large differences in the predictions from various models.
+Our predicted mass ranges for the $1S$ states are comparable with those predicted in Ref.~\cite{An:2022fvs}.

-The contributions from each part of the Hamiltonian for the pentaquark states are listed in Table~\ref{bb} of the appendix.
-Taking the $cccb\bar{c}$ system as an example, from the Table~\ref{bb}, one can see that the kinetic energy $\langle T \rangle\sim (900,1000)$ MeV, the confining potential $\langle V^{Conf} \rangle\sim (700,800)$ MeV, and the color-Coulomb potential $\langle V^{Coul}\rangle\sim -(1000,1300)$ MeV have the same order of magnitude.
-The sums of these contributions for different states are usually very different.
-Thus, one cannot give a reliable prediction of the mass splitting when only considering the chromo-magnetic interaction.
-It should be pointed out that for the two low-lying $J^P=3/2^-$ and $J^P=5/2^-$ states, the color-Coulomb potential $\langle V^{Coul}\rangle$ is much more attractive ($\sim200-300$ MeV) than that for the other five high-lying states, which leads to the fairly large gap between the two low-lying states and the five high-lying states.
+The contributions from each part of the Hamiltonian for the pentaquark states are listed in Table~\ref{aa} as well.
+Taking the $cccb\bar{c}$ system as an example, one can see that the kinetic energy $\langle T \rangle\sim 900$ MeV, the confining potential $\langle V^{Conf} \rangle\sim 780$ MeV, and the color-Coulomb potential $\langle V^{Coul}\rangle\sim 1050$ MeV have the same order of magnitude.
+The sum of different contributions from various states is the same value 615 MeV, thus the mass splitting between different configurations is completely determined by the spin-spin potential.

-The molecular structure of the low-lying $J^P=3/2^-$ and $J^P=5/2^-$ states is also mainly caused by the color-Coulomb interactions.
-In these two states, the color-Coulomb interactions between quarks in the colored subsystems $Q_4\bar{Q}_5$ and $Q_1Q_2Q_3$ are very strong.
-The color-Coulomb potentials from $Q_4\bar{Q}_5$ and $Q_1Q_2Q_3$ are about $\sim5-6$ and $\sim2-3$ times stronger than those for the other states, respectively.
-Thus, the subsystems $Q_4\bar{Q}_5$ and $Q_1Q_2Q_3$ forms two compact clusters.
-However, the color-Coulomb interactions between the two clusters are zero.
-Due to no attractive color-Coulomb interactions, the distance between the two clusters $Q_4\bar{Q}_5$ and $Q_1Q_2Q_3$ become very large.